 - 1. Courses provided by a foreign research university qualify as optional programme components with the approval of the Board of Examiners.
-The Board of Examiners will decide whether these courses are at a sufficient academic level.
+The Board of Examiners will decide whether these courses are at a sufficient academic level. - 2.
 The Board of Examiners will withhold approval if it is of the opinion that a replication of content exists in relation to courses already completed or yet to be completed by the student.
-In the event that courses are replicated in terms of their content, either wholly or in part, the Board of Examiners may limit the contribution of these courses to the examination through deduction of credits in proportion to the overlap. - The degree programme will publish the procedure for contributing courses taken abroad on the student site: - stating at what moment and in what manner students may apply for approval for courses taken abroad: - giving students the option of applying for approval at such time that they have received a decision from the Board of Examiners by the start of their period abroad. - 3.
-Conversion of credits achieved for courses taken abroad is as follows:
+In the event that courses are replicated in terms of their content, either wholly or in part, the Board of Examiners may limit the contribution of these courses to the examination through deduction of credits in proportion to the overlap. - 3.
+The degree programme will publish the procedure for contributing courses taken abroad on the student site: - stating at what moment and in what manner students may apply for approval for courses taken abroad;